ondrej-kvasnovsky/vaadin-8-on-grails-3/windows.md

 ### Step 2

 In this step, you are going to set system environment variables for your windows machine.
-Click on *New...* button to add a new system variable.
+Click on *New...* button in *System variables* section to add a new system variable.

 ![](windows-env-var1.png)